ibis-hdl/compiler/Readme.md

   int easily without ctest and command line arguments.
 They are not intended to be distributed, so it doesn't matter.
 But, don't remove the command line options to explicit override these paths other specific tests.
+  After first inspection, more effort is required for parse_rules and syntax testsuite since the concept of parsing command line arguments, using builtin compile path and naming of tests isn't appropriate to this.

 - Replace C comments by C++ comments, see e.g. [Github](https://github.com/mbitsnbites/c-comments-to-cpp) for a python script.
 In 2021 it fails with inline comments like signatures